cgarciae/nnx/README.md

 ### Training

+Here we show case two different approaches to training the model.
+The first one uses lifted transforms and the second one uses the functional API.
+Both approaches are equivalent and produce the same results.

-<details><summary>Stateful Transforms</summary>
+<details><summary>Lifted Transforms</summary>

-In this example, we uset the `nnx.jit` and `nnx.grad` stateful transforms to define the training step.
-The model is trained using Stochastic Gradient Descent (SGD) and doesn't require an explicit return statement.
+In this example, we uset the `nnx.jit` and `nnx.grad` lifted transforms to define the training step.
+The model is trained using Stochastic Gradient Descent (SGD) and `train_step` doesn't require a return statement in this case as the model's state is automatically updated.

 ```python
 @nnx.jit